 Studies in patients 0-5 years of age were not required because of the safety concerns of anaphylaxis and malignancy associated with the use of Xolair in adults and adolescents.

-In clinical trials 134 patients 65 years of age or older were treated with Xolair.
+In clinical studies 134 allergic asthma patients and 37 CIU phase 3 study patients 65 years of age or older were treated with Xolair.
 Although there were no apparent age-related differences observed in these studies, the number of patients aged 65 and over is not sufficient to determine whether they respond differently from younger patients.

 Xolair is a sterile, white, preservative free, lyophilized powder contained in a single use vial that is reconstituted with Sterile Water for Injection (SWFI), USP, and administered as a subcutaneous (SC) injection.
 Each 202.5 mg vial of omalizumab also contains L-histidine (1.8 mg), L-histidine hydrochloride monohydrate (2.8 mg), polysorbate 20 (0.5 mg) and sucrose (145.5 mg) and is designed to deliver 150 mg of omalizumab in 1.2 mL after reconstitution with 1.4 mL SWFI, USP.

 Mechanism of Action

 Omalizumab inhibits the binding of IgE to the high-affinity IgE receptor (FcεRI) on the surface of mast cells and basophils.
 Reduction in surface-bound IgE on FcεRI-bearing cells limits the degree of release of mediators of the allergic response.
 Treatment with Xolair also reduces the number of FcεRI receptors on basophils in atopic patients.

 Omalizumab binds to IgE and lowers free IgE levels.
 Subsequently, IgE receptors (FcεRI) on cells down-regulate.
 The mechanism by which these effects of omalizumab result in an improvement of CIU symptoms is unknown.